 Federal student loans can be forgiven due to disability.
 Borrowers interested in a disability discharge need to apply for the program and provide documentation to show that they are considered “totally and permanently disabled.”
 The Department of Education will review the application to determine if an applicant qualifies.

 In some instances, the Department of Education may receive information from the Social Security Administration (SSA) or the U.S. Department of Veterans Affairs (VA) that an individual may qualify for a disability discharge of student loans.
-In these cases, the Department of Education may contact a borrower to provide information about requesting a TPD discharge.
+In these cases of automatic discharge, the Department of Education may contact a borrower to provide information about requesting a TPD discharge.

 Again, the student loan disability discharge program only applies to federal loans, such as Direct Loans, FFEL Program Loans, or Perkins Loans.
 This program doesn’t apply to private student loans.